Karwler/VertiRead/README.md

 The program supports keyboard and controller bindings.
 DirectInput and XInput are handled separately.
 The bindings can be changed in the settings.
 To reset certain settings, edit or delete the corresponding ini files in the settings directory or use the reset button in the settings menu to reset all settings.
+Among the program's resource files is a "themes.ini" file which can be used to edit the available color schemes.
+If there's a not empty "themes.ini" in the settings directory, it'll override the default themes file.

 ## Supported files
 - images: bmp, gif, jpg, lbm, pcx, png, pnm, svg, tga, tiff, webp, xcf, xpm, xv